typesense/typesense-website/docs-site/content/0.23.1/api/collections.md

 ### Using an alias

-If your documents are static or updated infrequently, you could also re-create the collection fully and use the [Collection Alias](./collection-alias.md) feature to do a zero-downtime switch over to the new collection:
+If you need to do zero-downtime schema changes, you could also re-create the collection fully and use the [Collection Alias](./collection-alias.md) feature to do a zero-downtime switch over to the new collection:

 1. [Create your collection](#create-a-collection) as usual with a timestamped name.
 For eg: `movies_jan_1`